chuniki/wildfire-on-PYNQ-Z1/README.md

 ## Metrics

+The model achieves 32 fps with the FPGA clocked at 4 MHz and an average power consumption of 2.5W on the PYNQ-Z1.

 | Model  | Weights | MAC | F1-Macro |
 | :---         |     :---:      |     :---:      |          ---: |
 | MobileNetV2 Original  | 2.22 M  | 300 M | 97.65 % |